-Actinobacteria isolate were inoculated in seven different international streptomyces project (ISP) mediums (ISP 1 to ISP 7) and incubated for 7 days at room temperature.
+Actinobacteria isolate were inoculated in seven different International Streptomyces Project mediums (ISP 1 to ISP 7) and incubated for 7 days at room temperature.
 The colonies were observed under a high power magnifying lens and colony morphology was noted with respect to aerial mycelium color, nature of colony and reverse side color.

 2.7.2.
-Assimilation of carbon source
+Assimilation of Carbon Source

-The ability of different actinobacteria species in utilizing various carbon sources is analyzed. viz., arabinose, xylose, inositol, mannitol, fructose, rhamnose, sucrose and raffinose as sources of energy were studied based on the method recommended by ISP.
-These carbon molecules were sterilized by ether sterilization^[29].
+The ability of different actinobacteria species in utilizing various carbon sources is analyzed. viz., arabinose, xylose, inositol, mannitol, fructose, rhamnose, sucrose and raffinose as sources of energy were studied based on the method recommended by International Streptomyces Project (ISP).
+These carbon molecules are sterilized by ether sterilization [29].